onrewind/api_specs/README.md

 The following commands are available using `npm run`:

- - `openapi:compile` : compile splited openapi spec files into one
+ - `openapi:compile` : compile split openapi spec files into one
  - `openapi:watch` : open a swagger ui preview in your browser, hot reload enabled if you modify any specs
  - `slate:init` : transpile openapi spec into slate spec and copy slate resources into tmp folder, should be run for any changes
  - `slate:preview`: open a slate preview in your browser, based on content in tmp folder